nexodus-io/nexodus/docs/README.md

 It will deploy a DaemonSet in the newly created `Apex` namespace.
 DaemonSet deploys a Pod that runs a privileged container that does all the required configuration on the local node.
 It also starts the agent and onboard the device automatically using the non-interactive access token based onboarding.

+**Note**
-Note: If your Kubernetes cluster enforces security context to deny privileged container deployment, you need to make sure that the security policy is added to the service account `apex` (created for agent agent deployment) to allow the deployment.
+If your Kubernetes cluster enforces security context to deny privileged container deployment, you need to make sure that the security policy is added to the service account `apex` (created for agent agent deployment) to allow the deployment.

 #### Controlling the Agent Deployment